The mighty Penobscot, the longest river entirely in Maine and with its north, south, east, and west branches, is an outdoor sportsman’s dream.

-The West Branch northwest of Millinocket is renowned for its landlocked salmon fishery.
-Unlike most Maine landlocked salmon populations, West Branch salmon are unique for spending their entire lives in the river environment.
-The heavy rapids, deep runs, large pools, and 2 sections of slower moving water in the 12 miles of river immediately downstream from Ripogenus Dam at the outlet of Chesuncook Lake offer a variety of opportunities to fish for salmon.
-A road along the entire south side of this section provides access for fishing from rocks and ledges along the shore, wading the edges of the pools and runs, or fishing from a canoe or drift boat.
-Forested slopes along the south side of the river, together with the hills and mountains of Baxter State Park to the north, provide an exceptionally scenic setting for fishing this section of the West Branch.
+Northwest of Millinocket is renowned for its landlocked salmon fishery.
+The heavy rapids, deep runs, large pools, and two sections of slower moving water in the 12 miles of river immediately downstream from Ripogenus Dam at the outlet of Chesuncook Lake offer a variety of opportunities to fish for salmon.
+The icing on the cake here is the exceptionally scenic setting.